 Help for Scopolamine and Other Drug or Alcohol Abuse

 If you abuse scopolamine or other substances, you need treatment for this abuse and possible addiction.
 Furthermore, choosing to abuse drugs of any kind usually means you suffer root problems leading you to self-medicate or numb yourself to these problems.
-When you’re in rehab, you learn about your causes of addiction and how to prevent substance abuse in your future.
+When you’re in rehab, you learn about your causes of addiction and how to prevent substance use in your future.

 Common programs you need in rehab treatment include: